Skip to main content

 pub struct PairCodeOptions {

-/// Phone number in international format (e.g., "15551234567")
+/// Phone number in international format (e.g., "15551234567").

-/// Non-digit characters are automatically stripped
+/// Non-digit characters are automatically stripped.

 pub phone_number: String,

-/// Whether to show a push notification on the phone
+/// Whether to show a push notification on the phone (default: `true`).

 pub show_push_notification: bool,

-/// Custom 8-character code (must be valid Crockford Base32)
+/// Custom 8-character code (must be valid Crockford Base32).

-/// If None, a random code is generated
+/// If `None`, a random code is generated.

 pub custom_code: Option<String>,

-pub platform_id: PlatformId,
+pub platform_id: Option<CompanionWebClientType>,

 }

-pub enum PlatformId {
+pub enum CompanionWebClientType {

 }